This post may contain affiliate links. Please read my disclosure policy.

 - 1 tablespoon dried oregano

-- 1 tablespoon dried or 3 tablespoons fresh, chopped parsley
+- 3 tablespoon fresh, chopped parsley [1 tablespoon dried]

 Instructions

-- Place all ingredients in a large bowl, and use you hands to combine thoroughly.
+- Place all ingredients in a large bowl, and use your hands, or a spoon to combine thoroughly.

 - Line a heavy baking sheet with parchment paper and set the oven to 400º.

-- I portion these with a large or medium cookie scoop so that they are a uniform size.
-Once you have them portioned, roll gently with wet hands to form smooth balls, and space evenly on the cooking sheet
+- I portion these with a medium cookie scoop so that they are a uniform size.
+Once you have them portioned, roll them gently with wet hands [or wear rubber gloves] to form smooth balls, and space evenly on the cooking sheet

-- Bake for 15 to 20 minutes until they are cooked through and nicely browned on the outside.
+- Bake for 15 to 20 minutes until they are nicely browned on the outside.
+They will finish cooking in the sauce.

-- Remove to a plate or bowl to cool off and discard the accumulated fat in the pan.
+- Remove to a pan of sauce, at a simmer [or plate to cool off] and discard the accumulated fat in the pan.

 Notes

-Sadly, Endicott Johnson no longer exists – click on the link for the Wikipedia story about the company, which was pretty unique in this country.
-I even worked in one of the factories one summer, though my association with that factory was not long-lived, without doubt, in part, due to it’s proximity to a bar that served 10 cent draft beers at lunchtime.
+Sadly, Endicott Johnson no longer exists.
+Click on the link for the Wikipedia story about the company, which was pretty unique in this country.
+They cared about their employees in a way that you just don’t see anymore.
+I even worked in one of the factories one summer.

-These Italian Meatballs live on though, a fate which they richly deserve – I hope they’ll become a favorite of yours too.
+These Italian Meatballs live on though, a fate that they richly deserve – I hope they’ll become a favorite of yours too.

 These meatballs are moist and flavorful!
 I want for dinner tonight!